13. Numba#

 time1 / time3 # Calculate speed gain

-This kind of speed gain is huge relative to how simple and clear the implementation is.
+This kind of speed gain is impressive relative to how simple and clear the modification is.

 Numba attempts to generate fast machine code using the infrastructure provided by the LLVM Project.